stefan-hoeck/idris2-tutorial/src/Tutorial/Eq.md

 ### When Proofs replace Tests

-We will see several different use cases for compile time proofs.
-A very straight forward one being to show that our functions behave as they should by proofing some properties about them.
+We will see several different use cases for compile time proofs, a very straight forward one being to show that our functions behave as they should by proofing some properties about them.
 For instance, here is a proposition that `map` on list does not change the number of